Turn fresh pumpkins into homemade purée with this simple method. It’s easy, flavorful, and perfect for fall baking.

 Enter your email & I'll send it to your inbox.
 Plus, get weekly updates from me!

 So, for true pumpkin for your favorite pumpkin recipe, make it at home!
-Don't be intimidated, though—this process is simpler than you might think.
+And the process is pretty easy, too!

 What Type of Pumpkin